NUWCDIVNPT/stigman-orchestration/README.md

 - Internal Certificate Authority
 - DNS CNAME entry pointing to stigman on the docker host

-This example uses a server certificate issued to the host `stigman` and signed by your internal CA`.
-For the example to work, you must have a working internal certificate authority).
+This example uses a server certificate issued to the host `stigman` and signed by your internal CA. For the example to work, you must have a working internal certificate authority.